 The founder of chaudronnerie Jacquotot was Jean-Baptiste Jacquotot, born on Christmas Day in 1872.
 The first official record I can find for him is in 1908, when his workshop was located at 97 Rue de Grenelle.
 Around 1914 he moved the chaudronnerie to 130 Rue de Grenelle and began a joint venture with “A. Dehillerin.”
-I’m not sure who this Dehillerin could be — of course it was a member of the Dehillerin family, but which one?
-One possibility is Andrée, daughter of founder Eugène Dehillerin, who with her mother and brother took over the running of the store after Eugene’s death in 1902.
-This association lasted until around 1921; in 1922, Jean-Baptiste expanded into 128 and 130 Rue de Grenelle and began to run the company under his own name.
+I’m not sure who this Dehillerin could be — of course it was a member of the de Hillerin family, but which one?
+Augustine de Hillerin, widow of founder Eugène, took over the running of the store after Eugène’s sudden death in 1902, but there was also her daughter Andrée.
+In any event, This association lasted until around 1921; in 1922, Jean-Baptiste expanded into 128 and 130 Rue de Grenelle and began to run the company under his own name.
 He operated the business there until at least 1938 but after that point there are few records that I can locate.

 Jean-Baptiste passed away in 1955 and his son Alfred Louis Jacquotot (1903-1991) took over operation of the firm.
 By 1960 the company had relocated to 77 Rue Damesme, a workshop the family had owned since at least 1932.
 (I know this because in 1932 they placed an advertisement to hire a toupilleur — woodworker — at 77 Rue Damesme at the same time as they sought a ferblantier plombier — metalworker — for 130 Rue de Grenelle.)